danterazo/chrismess/README.md

 The first project for Xtern Boootcamp 2018 Session 3.
 This project uses vanilla JavaScript/ES2015+.

 ## Day 2 Homework
-* Give the function 'changeHeading' a more accurate name
+* Give the function 'changeHeading' a more accurate name.
 * Add a second field to the form.
 * Display the value of that field in the list.
     - Your choice (e.g. year of movie release)